 Hot flashes are common in women who are going through menopause, but it can also be a side effect of treatments for breast cancer.
 Taking estrogen can relieve hot flashes.
-But this hormone therapy isn’t recommended for women who’ve been diagnosed with breast cancer, because it can increase the risk of recurrence.
+But this hormone therapy isn’t recommended for women who’ve been diagnosed with breast cancer, because it can .
 To stay cool without medicine, wear loose-fitting clothes in layers that you can remove if you get too hot.

 9. Wash your hands

 Some cancer treatments reduce the number of infection-fighting white blood cells in your body.
 Without these cells, you’re more vulnerable to viruses and other germs.

 To avoid an infection, wash your hands often with soap and warm water.
 Sing “Happy Birthday” twice to make sure you wash for long enough.

 Acupuncture uses very fine needles to stimulate various pressure points throughout your body. have shown that this alternative therapy relieves nausea and vomiting brought about by chemotherapy.
 It may also help with other treatment side effects, such as hot flashes, fatigue, and dry mouth.

 11. Keep a notebook

 In the notes section of your smartphone or with pen and paper, jot down all the side effects you’re experiencing from treatment.
 Once your doctor knows your symptoms, they can recommend the right methods to manage them.

 You can also use your notebook to write yourself reminders if “chemo brain” — the fuzziness some people get after chemotherapy treatment — strikes.

 Cancer can flip your entire world upside down.
 Undergoing treatment becomes your main focus, taking priority over work, family, and everything else that was once central to your daily life.
 It can make you feel exhausted, overwhelmed, and incredibly sad.